emijoha/Employee_CMS/README.md

 ## Upcoming Features

-Currently, updating data functionality is limited to employees' roles.
-I will be very soon adding more update functions.
+Currently, updating data is limited to employee roles and managers.
+Additional update functions are coming soon, as well as functionality for deleting data.
-Also, there is no data deletion functionality.
-That will be added in the near future!

 ## License